The Misfit’s Guide to Content Writing

 Content SEO.

-What you add to your web pages is content.
-Blogs, infographics, podcasts, videos—anything you dump there is content.
-Back in the early, dark days of the internet, you had to do very little to rank on the first page of Google.
-The competition was low and cramming the living shit out of your keywords was regarded as a successful strategy.
-Quality content was not something you needed to concern yourself with.
-The emphasis was on bot pleasing.
+Content holds the keys to a website’s traffic potential.
+Content is so important that it has its own SEO category.
+Anything you add to your website is content.
+Blogs, infographics, podcasts, videos—that’s all content.
+Back in the dark ages of the internet, you had to do very little to rank on the first page.
+Competition was low, which meant so too was the quality.
+Cramming the living shit out of keywords was regarded as a successful SEO strategy—because it worked.
+The emphasis was on bot pleasing (which sounds oddly sexual).

 Remember, UX reigns supreme.